sktnit/storetrafficdashboard/README.md

 npm run dev
 ```

+4. Kafka Producer command:
+   echo '{"store_id": 10, "customers_in": 2, "customers_out": 1, "time_stamp": "12.30.00"}' | \
+   /opt/homebrew/Cellar/kafka/4.0.0/libexec/bin/kafka-console-producer.sh \
+   --bootstrap-server localhost:9092 --topic store-traffic

-The application will be available at http://localhost:5000
+The application will be available at http://localhost:5001

 ## Dashboard Overview

-### Live View
+### View

+- Live Data tab: It will show the customers coming in and out of the store in real time
-- Shows current number of customers in the store
+- Historical Data tab: It will show the customers coming in and out of the store per hour for
-- Displays today's entry and exit counts
-- Provides a real-time chart of traffic in 5-minute intervals
-- Lists recent entry/exit events

-### Historical View
-- Shows total visitors in the last 24 hours
+  the last 24 hrs.
-- Identifies peak and slowest hours
-- Provides a bar chart showing hourly traffic
-- Includes a paginated table of hourly data

 ## Implementation Details

 ### Data Flow

 1. Kafka messages (simulated) report customer entries and exits
 2. Backend processes these events and updates statistics
 3. WebSocket sends updates to connected clients
 4. Frontend displays the data in real-time

 ### Database Schema
-- `users`: Authentication data (unused in this demo)

 - `store_events`: Individual customer entry/exit events
 - `hourly_traffic`: Aggregated hourly traffic statistics